The American Pragmatists

 The Declaration of Independence of course is famous as the statement of modern democracy.
 It is also important to us as a statement of American thinking.
 Jefferson stated later in life: “Neither aiming at originality of principle or sentiment, not yet copied from any particular and previous writing, it was intended to be an expression of the American mind.”

-And we are claiming that the American mind at its best thinks pragmatically.
 Specifically, the meaning of “pursuit of happiness” which is often overlooked as idealistic, but had precise meaning for Jefferson: happiness serving others, drawn from the Scottish Enlightenment and his teacher at William & Mary, William Small.
-See: Declaration of Independence as a Pragmatic Statement.
-And a longer video story: Thomas Jefferson’s Education as a Pragmatist.
+See longer video (21 minutes): Thomas Jefferson’s Education as a Pragmatist.

 Alexis de Tocqueville